inlab-geo/espresso/docs/source/contribute.rst

 -> "Open pull request".
 Write a description of your example and continue as prompted.

-If everything is in place, the pull request will automatically accepted and the new inversion test problem becomes part of the python package.
+If everything is in place, the pull request will automatically accepted and the new Espresso problem becomes part of the python package.
 Thank you for your contribution!

 Jupyter Notebook